-- Uniforms only in a scheduled lab/clinical on campus. - Uniforms and professional business attire are clean and wrinkle free. - A watch with the capacity to count seconds must be worn with the uniform. - White or mostly white leather shoes that completely cover the feet are worn.
+- Uniforms only in a scheduled lab/clinical on campus. - Uniforms and professional business attire are intact, clean and wrinkle free. - A watch with the capacity to count seconds must be worn with the uniform. - White or mostly white leather shoes that completely cover the feet are worn.
 Shoes are kept clean and polished.
-Clogs with open heels or canvas shoes are unacceptable. - Sweaters and socks are white; hosiery is white or light colored. - Official GHC nursing student name pin is worn at all times (picture ID). - Professional business attire along with a white lab coat with name pin and nursing program patch consists of Khaki's, slacks, crisp cotton shirt with a collar or a plain colored polo shirt and sturdy closed-toe shoes (no boots) are appropriate.
-Casual clothing such as shorts, jeans, denim material, leggings, t-shirts, or sweats is unacceptable. - Students follow clinical facility dress code policies in settings where uniforms are not worn.
+Clogs with open heels or canvas shoes are unacceptable. - Sweaters and socks are white; hosiery is white or light colored. - Official GHC nursing student name badge is worn at all times (picture ID). - Professional business attire along with name badge consists of Khaki's, slacks, crisp cotton shirt with a collar or a plain colored polo shirt and sturdy closed-toe shoes (no boots) are appropriate.
+Casual clothing such as shorts, jeans, denim material, leggings, t-shirts, or sweats is unacceptable. - Students must follow program and clinical facility dress code policies.